croaky/laptop/blog/articles/process-model.md

 # Process Model

-Unix process types can be defined in a manifest named `Procfile`.
+If we define Unix processes in a manifest named `Procfile`, we can use tools to manage those processes.

 ## Examples